|Oracle® Database SQL Tuning Guide

 When automatic SQL plan capture is enabled, a log that contains the SQL ID of SQL statements that the optimizer has evaluated over time.
 A statement is tracked when it exists in the log.

-A problematic SQL statement and the related information needed to reproduce the execution plan in a different environment.
+A problematic SQL statement and related information needed to reproduce the execution plan in a different environment.
 A SQL test case is stored in an Oracle Data Pump file.

 A database feature that gathers information related to a SQL statement and packages it so that a user can reproduce the problem on a different database.
 The